ikari-pl/cookie-disclaimer-remover/README.md

 If you are new to this, please see [The Userscript Instalation Manual][1].

+You will most likely need a monkey.
+Not an alive one, of course, but to use so called "userscripts", Opera uses may need [Violent Monkey][3], Mozilla Firefox will install [Greasemonkey][4] and Google Chrome users should go for [Tampermonkey][5] extension.

 To get the script, just click here: [cookieInfo.user.js -- Cookie Disclaimer Remover][2]